Pet Insurance

 During this stage of your pet’s life, you’ll be focusing on a stress-free environment in familiar surroundings to help your pup live out his final days in the best environment possible.
 The take with all pet insurance is to get your pet insured from a young age.

 By doing so, you’ll save money since some pet insurance plans cost more for senior pets that have not been insured before.
-Keep in mind that if your pup is older than fourteen years of age, you may have a hard time finding him complete coverage.
+Keep in mind that if your pup is older than fourteen, you may have difficulty finding him complete coverage.
+If you’re having trouble finding complete coverage, Odie has no limits on age and will cover your 14+ year-old dog.

 Nutritional Support